This post was published in Doors & Hardware

 The closing speed for spring hinges is also addressed in the accessibility standards: “Door and gate spring hinges shall be adjusted so that from the open position of 70 degrees, the door or gate shall move to the closed position in 1.5 seconds minimum.”
 Although spring hinges are not prohibited by the accessibility standards, their use on accessible doors should be carefully considered, as they do not truly control the door.
 If spring hinges are used on fire doors, Annex A of NFPA 80 recommends that spring hinges should be adjusted to achieve positive latching when allowed to close freely from an open position of 30 degrees.

 When a door closer can not be adjusted to meet the accessibility requirements for opening force and closing speed, a good option is to install an automatic operator.
-The 2009 edition of A117.1 and the 2010 ADA Standards do not require the installation of automatic operators on accessible doors per se, although there are some state codes that do require them in certain circumstances.
+The 2009 edition of ICC A117.1 and the 2010 ADA Standards do not require the installation of automatic operators on accessible doors per se, although there are some state codes that do require them in certain circumstances.
+(Note: The 2017 edition of ICC A117.1 and the 2021 edition of the IBC require automatic operators for public entrances, and there is more information here.)
 Most door closers sold today are capable of being adjusted for use on an accessible door or on a fire door, but in situations where a door closer will not properly control the door within the limitations of the accessibility standards, an automatic operator should be considered.

 Recommended Methods for Measurement

-The accessibility standards do not go into detail about how to measure the opening force and closing speed, but there are recommended methods included in ANSI-BHMA A156.4-2013 – ANSI Standard for Door Controls-Closers.
+The accessibility standards do not go into detail about how to measure the opening force and closing speed, but there are recommended methods included in ANSI-BHMA A156.4-2019 – ANSI Standard for Door Controls-Closers.

 A14 Recommended Method for Measuring Force Compliance to ADA